Places included on this page.

 RAF Jurong was the transmitter site for the Signals Centre of the Far East Air Force Headquarters based at RAF Changi.
 RAF Jurong was located in the south western part of Singapore Island and was linked to the Signals Centre at Changi and the Chai Keng receiver station by landline.
 Jurong and Chai Keng also served as relay stations in the Commonwealth Air Forces Network (CAFNet).
 Although Jurong was an outstation of Changi much of its administration was carried out by RAF Tengah which was the nearest major RAF airfield.

 RAF Jurong transmitter building, 1963.
-Photograph courtesy Ex J/T Chris Meadows.
+Photograph courtesy Ex Sgt Chris Meadows, Ground Wireless Fitter.

 A view of part of the